What Are Porcelain Veneers and How They’re Made

 The model or mouth is scanned with a camera so that a digital representation of your teeth is acquired and a veneer is designed on it.
 This veneer is then machine milled from a block of ceramic and glazed.

 Here at Seapoint, we use the CAD/CAM technique.
 We find it fast, reliable and accurate.
-Seapoint Clinic is equipped to scan your mouth in clinic which cuts out the need for impressions and models, and as it’s an exact representation of your teeth, it eliminates any errors on fit.
-It’s always a good idea to discuss labs, materials etc. with your dentist during your consult to make sure you’re getting exactly what you want.
-We often create and fit products here, such as veneers in one day!
+Seapoint Clinic is equipped to scan your mouth in the clinic, which cuts out the need for impressions and models, and as it’s an exact representation of your teeth, it eliminates any errors in fit.
+It’s always a good idea to discuss labs, materials, etc. with your dentist during your consult to make sure you’re getting exactly what you want.
+We often create and fit products here, such as veneers, in one day!